Frequently Asked Questions

 Sponsored access +

 Some accounts receive sponsored entitlement without a personal purchase (for example, organizational pilots).
-Those accounts enjoy the same feature set as paid Family plans while sponsorship is active.
+Those accounts enjoy the same feature set as paid Family Care while sponsorship is active.

 Managing or canceling +